Getting in the door isn’t that difficult.

 Bring Back Balance

 New technology is alluring.
 It’s easy to get sucked into the digital universe.
-But while we’re constantly checking our phones to ensure we don’t miss something “out there,” we’re missing out on opportunities to connect with the people right in front of us.
+But while we’re constantly checking our smartphones to ensure we don’t miss something “out there,” we’re missing out on opportunities to connect with the people right in front of us.

 Our relationships are what really matter—in life and business.
 This is true for everyone, but even more so for salespeople, whose job is to build relationships, which lead to referrals.
 We cannot lose (or set aside) our ability to connect person-to-person, not if we ever intend to expand our networks and close deals.

 So what do you do?
 Simple.
-You use technology to facilitate your sales process—to conduct research, find Referral Sources, organize information, and provide buyers with valuable information.
+You use technology to facilitate your sales process—to conduct research, find referral sources, organize information, and provide buyers with valuable information.
 What you don’t do is rely on it to make a sale.

 There’s a saying among salespeople that customers buy with emotion and justify with fact.
 If people don’t like us or don’t feel comfortable with us, they won’t connect or build relationships with us.